Mattilsynet/datomic-gcp-psql-tf/README.md

 `iap_access_members` is a list of users or groups of users who should be allowed to use the IAP SSH tunnel into the VM. `name` is used to prefix some names that need to be unique within the managed environment.
-Specifically, your VM instance will use this exact name.

 Now run `terraform init` followed by `terraform apply`.
 This will take a while.